Empanada | Argentinian Onion and Cheese Empanada

 Golden brown baked empanadas in a black plate

-The Empanada shells are easily available in the super market, but since I was making it for the special month long Marathon, I decided to make my own.
+The Empanada shells are easily available in the supermarket, but since I was making them for the special month-long Marathon, I decided to make my own.
 The dough for the empanada is quite rich and buttery.

 It is more like a pastry dough that makes the empanadas very flaky and tender.
-This was the first time, I have used Gouda cheese and I was very happy to have tried it out.
-My boys loved the cheese and ate the left over piece of cheese by itself.
+This was the first time I had used Gouda cheese, and I was very happy to have tried it out.
+My boys loved the cheese and ate the leftover piece of cheese by itself.

 Onion and cheese empanadas in a plates with salsa on the side